The term “destablecoins” helps to achieve two purposes.

 Scenario 1: When HAY > $1, the supply of HAY needs to increase

-- Since HAY is at a premium, borrowers are incentivized to borrow more HAY to sell for other assets for arbitrage opportunities.
+- Since HAY is at a premium, borrowers are incentivised to borrow more HAY to sell for other assets for arbitrage opportunities.

 - To reduce demand for HAY farming, Helio will reduce HAY farming rewards by decreasing HAY borrowing interest.